mgol/check-dependencies/README.md

     }
 ```

-If checkCustomPackageNames is enabled, check-dependencies will parse the version number (after the hash) for custom package names and check it agains the version of the installed package of the same name.
+If checkCustomPackageNames is enabled, check-dependencies will parse the version number (after the hash) for custom package names and check it against the version of the installed package of the same name.

 Type: `boolean`